 Now you’re probably thinking, “Okay, but how do I get tickets to this festive affair?”

-There are many ways to view the Parade, whether you want to throw down the big bucks, finagle some grandstand tickets, view from the sidelines, or simply watch at home.
+There are many ways to view the Parade, whether you want to throw down the big bucks on the secondary market, finagle some grandstand tickets, view from the sidelines, or simply watch at home.

 We’ve recapped some of our favorite tips for getting the most of out of your turkey day.